AdilIrfanAs/aria-qa-solution/README.md

 # Dcentric Health Dashboard

-## We have make the recordings of the testcase in action.
-Below are the links attached for different test case recorded.
+## I have make the recordings of the test cases in action.
+Below are the links attached for different test cases recorded.

 - If the wrong email and password are provided to the login API. https://www.loom.com/share/fc6102293fc0480f975a936600b70f75